Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 - Joining the culture: were users able to help employees feel like they belonged?
 Was successful onboarding having a positive impact on retention?

-I was surprised to hear about the impact fairly sterile things like org charts and directories had on new hires.
-I think it’s one of those things that more people use now, simply because platforms like BambooHR and Gusto are so incredibly user-friendly.
+We were surprised to hear about the impact fairly sterile things like org charts and directories had on new hires.
+We think it’s one of those things that more people use now, simply because platforms like BambooHR and Gusto are so incredibly user-friendly.